The Ultimate In Birding Tours

 5 Days Group Size Limit 7

 A large number of highly desired specialities, mostly with very restricted ranges, are the major targets of our Guatemala birding tour.
-These include the incredible Horned Guan, White-bellied Chachalaca, Yucatan Bobwhite, the striking Ocellated Quail, the wonderful Ocellated Turkey, Bearded Screech Owl, Fulvous Owl, Unspotted Saw-whet Owl, Yucatan Poorwill, Green-throated Mountaingem, Rufous Sabrewing, Wine-throated, Emerald-chinned and Azure-crowned Hummingbirds, the ethereal Resplendent Quetzal, Blue-throated and Tody Motmots, the sought-after Orange-breasted Falcon, Mayan Antthrush, Guatemalan Tyrannulet, Yucatan Flycatcher, Rufous-browed Wren, Black-capped Swallow, Rufous-collared Thrush, Bushy-crested, Unicoloured and Black-throated Jays, Black Catbird, Blue-and-white Mockingbird, the handsome Pink-headed Warbler, the near-endemic Goldman’s Warbler, the beautiful Grey-throated Chat, Azure-rumped (or Cabanis’s) and Rose-throated Tanagers, Prevost’s and White-eared Ground Sparrows, Green-backed Sparrow and Black-capped Siskin.
+These include the incredible Horned Guan, Highland Guan, White-bellied Chachalaca, Yucatan Bobwhite, the striking Ocellated Quail, the wonderful Ocellated Turkey, Guatemalan Pygmy Owl, Bearded Screech Owl, Fulvous Owl, Unspotted Saw-whet Owl, Yucatan Poorwill, Green-throated Mountaingem, Rufous Sabrewing, Blue-tailed, Wine-throated, Emerald-chinned and Azure-crowned Hummingbirds, the ethereal Resplendent Quetzal, Blue-throated and Tody Motmots, Pacific Parakeet, the sought-after Orange-breasted Falcon, Mayan Antthrush, Guatemalan Tyrannulet, Belted and Yucatan Flycatchers, Black-throated and Chestnut-sided Shrike-Vireos, Rufous-browed Wren, Black-capped Swallow, Rufous-collared Thrush, Bushy-crested, Unicoloured and Black-throated Jays, Black Catbird, Blue-and-white Mockingbird, the handsome Pink-headed Warbler, the near-endemic Goldman’s Warbler, the beautiful Grey-throated Chat, Azure-rumped (or Cabanis’s) and Rose-throated Tanagers, Prevost’s and White-eared Ground Sparrows, Green-backed Sparrow and Black-headed and Black-capped Siskins.

 Guatemala’s national bird, the incredible Resplendent Quetzal, is considered by many to be the most stunning bird in the world, and this ‘stunner’ can be seen at several places in the Guatemalan highlands.
 The species is known to have an even longer tail here than the better-known form in Costa Rica, which makes it even more spectacular and ‘other-worldly’!